He is not love

 I am not a devotee of Shiva, but Shiva is my life breath.
 I am not a worshipper.
 I have never prayed to Shiva or to anybody in my life - never, not even once; but he has been my breath and being always.

 hat can I say about him?
 I mean how does one explain silence without using sound.
 But he is the ultimate silence.
-So, this is just an attempt to intellectualize the different aspects of what we refer to as Shi-Va.
+So, this is just an attempt to intellectualize the different aspects of what we refer when we utter the two syllables: Shi-Va.
 Ultimately, it does not matter because whatever we say about Shiva is bound to have loopholes.
 There is a point when words fail to convey meaning.
 Therefore, when it comes to Shiva, we have to rely more on our intuition rather than articulation.

 I've come to realize that some people including myself tend to write about stuff that we have no clue.
 Perhaps, this is one way of dealing with our ignorance.
 Ignorance was never blissful to me.
 It always felt like an eternal stagnation.
 Therefore, who better to write about ignorance than Shiva, the Lord of Ignorance.
 Knowledge is always limited.
 Ignorance is boundless.
 Sadhguru once said, "when you really know the pain of ignorance, then a master arises."